mdkcore0/dockerfiles/openvino/README.md

     ```
     $ ./run.sh
     ```
-    This will put you on the container command line, inside OpenVINO's installation directory.
+    This will put you on the container command line, inside OpenVINO's installation directory, as root.

 - openvino-opencv:
     ```